6 Ways to Make Product Improvements That Everybody Loves

 - Check out your competitors

-No matter your best efforts, there could be buyer personas that are beyond your reach.
+No matter your best efforts, buyer personas could be beyond your reach.
 However, you can still win their attention.
-Think, maybe your strategies need to be reconsidered.
-Here is when your competitors’ approaches might work for you too.
+Maybe your strategies need to be reconsidered.
+Here is when your competitors’ approaches might work for you, too.

 Assess their landing pages, check their recently implemented features, or compare their pricing with yours.
 See if there’s something that you might have overlooked and how you can incorporate it into your product using your own marketing tactics.

-Besides, doing Google research of their ads might be helpful as it’s the ads that aim at defining customers’ pain points.
-That’s not to say that you should strive to offer a copycat product; a healthy amount of product differentiation is important as well.
+Besides, doing Google research on their ads might be helpful as they are the ads that aim to define customers’ pain points.
+That’s not to say that you should strive to offer a copycat product; a healthy amount of product differentiation is also important.

 #3 Connect vision to practice

-In their efforts to understand future success, most teams simply track some key events to see how the numbers change on a weekly or monthly basis.
-This often results in team vulnerability to blind-spots or gaps.
+In their efforts to understand future success, most teams simply track some key events to see how the numbers change weekly or monthly.
+This often results in team vulnerability to blind spots or gaps.

-To avoid such mishaps and truly realize why people take advantage of a product, identifying how each feature is used isn’t enough.
-A better way is to reveal the purpose and develop a high-level product vision to prioritize product features.
+Identifying how each feature is used isn’t enough to avoid such mishaps and truly realize why people take advantage of a product.
+A better way is to reveal the purpose and develop a high-level product idea to prioritize features.

-If you can articulate a clear vision of your product, you’re more likely to earn customers’ approval.
-Plus, being able to share your enthusiasm makes it more possible for others to play a crucial role in the whole product improvement process.
-Communicate with marketing and sales teams, or developers to express your thoughts and bring about changes.
+If you can articulate a clear vision, you’re more likely to earn clients’ approval.
+Plus, being able to share your enthusiasm makes it more possible for others to play a crucial role in the whole improvement process.
+Communicate with marketing and sales teams or developers to express your thoughts and bring about changes.
 With that in mind, your upgrading process will get a strategic basis.

 #4 Specify the metrics